Skip to content

 • The DEL command attempts to delete key1, key2, and key4.

-• The command will return 2, indicating that two keys were removed.
+• The command returns 2, indicating two keys were deleted.